In a world full of solitaire styles, writer and bride-to-be Lexxi Davis wanted to own a rock that was 100% her.

 A Pretty Price

 The best option financially was to get an engagement ring made.
 I love the Jessica McCormack pear, but I also wanted a 1ct diamond and the two didn't add up.
-After chatting with Lindsay she explained the different between old cut and new diamonds and I fell in love with the idea of an antique stone.
+After chatting with my jeweller, she explained the different between old cut and new diamonds and I fell in love with the idea of an antique stone.
 This made the diamond harder to find, but all the most sweetly satisfying when we found The One.
 My fiancé even managed to haggle with the Hatton Garden pawnbroker.

 From Stone To Ring